franchsli/SignSpeak/README.md

 ### Low priority

-- Use tdqm to implement a load bar in dataset creation and other methods if needed (think about this).
+- Use tqdm to implement a load bar in dataset creation and other methods if needed (think about this).
   - **NOTE** The print() statements when turned into tqdm.write() make the bar look awful so maybe those need to be deleted and only the needed ones will stay.
 - Add logging: Replace print statements. (or maybe not? or later?)